hyperledger/fabric/docs/source/whatis.md

 # Introduction

-In general terms, a blockchain is an immutable transaction ledger, maintained within a distributed network of _peer nodes_.
-These nodes each maintain a copy of the ledger by applying transactions that have been validated by a _consensus protocol_, grouped into blocks that include a hash that bind each block to the preceding block.
+Generally, a blockchain is an immutable transaction ledger, maintained within a distributed network of _peer nodes_.
+These nodes each maintain a copy of the ledger by applying transactions that have been validated by a _consensus protocol_, grouped into blocks that include a hash that binds each block to the preceding block.

-The first and most widely recognized application of blockchain is the [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin) cryptocurrency, though others have followed in its footsteps.
+The first and most widely recognized blockchain application is the [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin) cryptocurrency, though others have followed in its footsteps.
 Ethereum, an alternative cryptocurrency, took a different approach, integrating many of the same characteristics as Bitcoin but